For Teachers

 it’s a win-win situation!

-At The Reading Rebellion we are always working on hunting out new books, and hope you can find texts that support your curriculum in our existing booklists.
-However, if you want to enrich your teaching with a fiction text and can’t find what you’re looking for, please use our contact form to get in touch and we’d be happy to help!
+At The Reading Rebellion the hunt is always on for brilliant books, and I hope you can find texts that support your curriculum in the existing booklists.
+However, if you want to enrich your teaching with a fiction text and can’t find what you’re looking for, please use this short survey form to get in touch and I’d be happy to help!